 Observation and theory had provided the beginning of the ‘new order’; Galileo could be described as the match, but Newton was to become the fuel.
-His work around gravity and the laws of motion, time and space were to completely revolutionize the way we looked at and understood reality.
-He took the work of Copernicus and Kepler to a whole new level introducing velocity and gravity to the orbits of the planets and therefore redefining our understanding of the universe.
-His system and the mathematics he invented to describe it, are one of the greatest achievements of human imagination.
+His work around gravity and the laws of motion, time and space were to completely revolutionise the way we looked at and understood reality.
+He took the work of Copernicus and Kepler to a whole new level, introducing velocity and gravity to the orbits of the planets, and therefore redefining our understanding of the universe.
+His system (and the mathematics he invented to describe it), is one of the greatest achievements of human imagination.
 And even though our current understanding of quantum physics has exposed cracks and imperfections in the Newtonian laws, the fact remains we owe Sir Isaac Newton a great debt.

 The Choices We Have Made